Audioboo/api/sections/channels.md

         "writable": true,
         "parent_channel_id": null,
         "created_at": "2013-02-12T16:51:09Z",
-        "title": "Audioboo",
+        "title": "audioBoom",
-        "description": "The Audioboo team here.
+        "description": "The audioBoom team here.
 Bringing you the latest from the office and everywhere else. \nFollow us for updates, offers, competitions and our own special version of community outreach.
-Get in touch either here, @Audioboo or FB.
-We love to listen.\nLondon\nhttp://audioboo.fm\n", "formatted_description": "<p>The Audioboo team here.
+Get in touch either here, @audioBoom or FB.
+We love to listen.\nLondon\nhttp://audioboom.com\n", "formatted_description": "<p>The audioBoom team here.
 Bringing you the latest from the office and everywhere else. \nFollow us for updates, offers, competitions and our own special version of community outreach.
-Get in touch either here, @Audioboo or FB.
-We love to listen.\nLondon\n<a href=\"http://audioboo.fm\">http://audioboo.fm</a></p>\n", "urls": {
+Get in touch either here, @audioBoom or FB.
+We love to listen.\nLondon\n<a href=\"http://audioboom.com\">http://audioboom.com</a></p>\n", "urls": {
             "logo_image": {
                 "original": "http://d15mj6e6qmt1na.cloudfront.net/files/images/0405/4536/audioboo_logo.jpg"